ShaneOG2/fund-data-analysis-assessment/README.md

 The `Normal Distribuion Notebook.ipynb` is a Jupyter Notebook contains the my work exploring the Normal Distribuion.

+The repository also contains a `Content` folder.
+This holds images and data used in the Jupyter Notebooks.

 # Intructions to Reader

 To download and run my Jupyter Notebooks on your local machine: